ivlab/Template-UnityPackage/README.md

 ## Getting Started

 This is a template Unity package.
-Clone this repository, then follow this guide and the [Making Unity Packages](https://docs.google.com/document/d/1BWo-OIJx3uG72XyvIiO-t1jVDnXKFhoxj-o5VYO5Gq0/edit?usp=sharing) document to get started.
+Click the "Use this template" button in this GitHub repository, then follow this guide and the [Making Unity Packages](https://docs.google.com/document/d/1BWo-OIJx3uG72XyvIiO-t1jVDnXKFhoxj-o5VYO5Gq0/edit?usp=sharing) document to get started.

 1. In `package.json`:
     - Replace the template name with your package name (don't need to retain "IVLab" in package name)